corinneling/my-site/src/pages/accessibile-tooltip.md

 date: "2019-08-17"
 ---

-Sometimes a website is exploding with information.
-One solution to making sure that users aren’t overwhelmed by all of the content on the site is to use tooltips.
+Sometimes a website has a ton of content, and we--as developers and designers--want to be able to hide some of that content in tooltips.
 This allows us to hide information until the user hovers or focuses on a certain element, such as a text element in a long paragraph or an icon.

 These tooltips can end up being inaccessible to keyboard and screen reader users though.
 So, I am going to show you how to easily create accessible tooltips.